Fresh Strawberry Cobbler

 • Prepare your fruit filling.
 Hull and slice your strawberries, keeping the slices about the same size.
 Add your lemon juice, sugar, and cornstarch, stirring to combine.

 • The key to the biscuit topping is really cold butter.
 You can even put it in the freezer.
-Don’t over work the dough, and make sure the butter stays cold.
+Don’t overwork the dough, and make sure the butter stays cold.
 As the biscuit topping bakes and the butter melts, this is what creates that flaky texture.

-• Using either a pastry cutter or two forks, break the butter up into the flour mixture. it should resemble crumbly sand.
+• Using either a pastry cutter or two forks, break the butter up into the flour mixture.
+It should resemble crumbly sand.

 • Pour the strawberry mixture into a prepared baking dish.

-• Using an ice-cream scoop or spoon scoop out portions of the biscuit topping all over the top.
+• Using an ice cream scoop or spoon, scoop out portions of the biscuit topping all over the top.

 • Bake your cobbler for 35-40 minutes until the topping is golden brown and the berries are bubbly.

-• The only question, how many scoops of ice-cream are you adding?
+• The only question: how many scoops of ice cream are you adding?

 Are you looking for more berry inspiration?
 Make sure you check out my recipe for Mascarpone Lemon Raspberry Tarte.